Genus–differentia definition

-The use of genus and differentia in constructing definitions goes back at least as far as Aristotle (384–322 BCE).
+The use of a genus (Greek: genos) and a differentia (Greek: diaphora) in constructing a definition goes back at least as far as Aristotle (384–322 BCE).
+Furthermore, a genus may fulfill certain characteristics (described below) that qualify it to be referred to as a species, a term derived from the Greek word eidos, which means "form" in Plato's dialogues but should be taken to mean "species" in Aristotle's corpus.

-Differentiation and Abstraction
+Differentiation and abstraction

 The process of producing new definitions by extending existing definitions is commonly known as differentiation (and also as derivation).
 The reverse process, by which just part of an existing definition is used itself as a new definition, is called abstraction; the new definition is called an abstraction and it is said to have been abstracted away from the existing definition.